-Good content marketing starts with buyer personas.
-Actually, good marketing, in general, starts with buyer personas.
+Good content marketing campaigns start with buyer personas.
+Actually, good marketing, in general, starts with creating buyer personas.

-How can you effectively communicate with your target audience if you don’t know anything about said audience?
+How can you effectively communicate your marketing campaigns with your target audience if you don't know anything about said audience?

 I've done a lot of research on buyer personas and have conducted many interviews.
 I have found there is no perfect formula; there's no perfectly prepared set of interview questions that will apply to everyone.

 Before I give you what I believe are the 12 most impactful interview questions, however, it's important to note that when you interview people for buyer persona research, no one is exactly the same.